-So you know there are royalties associated with publishing, but what kind?
-Which ones do Symphonic Publishing Administration collect?
+So you already know there are royalties associated with publishing, but what kind?
+Which ones do Symphonic’s Publishing Administration collect?
 How can you know if you’re earning those royalties as an independent artist who writes your own songs?
 In this post, we’ll break down all of this and more.
 Here are 3 important types of royalties involved in music publishing…

 1. Performance Royalties